pramodsurve/Tidy_Tuesday/Week 19 - Water/README.md

 -   For Brushing (ggiraph) the long labels on x and y axis makes the graphs too small and unreadable.
 Need to find a way to reduce the size of labels in the output.

+-   Bar graph animation does not produce graph where the country moves because of change in the rank at that year.